 1. BE MINDFUL OF YOUR DAY

-When at work, we fantasize about a vacation; on vacation, we worry about the work that’s piled up on our desk.
+When at work, we fantasize about a vacation; on vacation, we worry about the work that’s piled up on our desks.
 We dwell on intrusive memories from the past and imagine the glory that lies ahead of us.
 Anywhere but here, our minds pop in and out of the present moment.
 As a result, our thoughts and emotions control us, something the Stoics warn against.

 Jon Kabat-Zinn wrote, “Ordinary thoughts course through our mind like a deafening waterfall.
 We need to rest in stillness—to stop doing and focus on just being.”
 Living in the moment is also called mindfulness, and Kabat-Zinn is the biomedical scientist who introduced meditation into mainstream medicine.